no0byfibby/Pairs_LabProgram/README.md

 # Pairs_LabProgram
 Takes two separate pairs, compares them, and outputs whether one is larger than the other, the same, or less than the other.
+PairProgram takes two pairs noted by user input of the same type, each pair is stored in a Pair object.
+The types of each pair value/field is either an Integer, Double or String, since they all implement the Comparable interface.
+Then, the two Pair objects are compared with an implemented “compareTo” method.
+PairProgram finally outputs the compared Pair objects with a sign in between, specified by the “comparisonSymbol” method, which utilizes the “compareTo” method.